L'estate sta finendo: As football chant

 The use of the song as football chant has its origin in L'Aquila, a city hit by an earthquake in 2009.
 Righi performed the song for a concert in the city a few years later, this song was picked up afterwards by the ultras of the city's football club L'Aquila Calcio 1927 called the Red-Blue Eagles, who used it as a chant that starts with the line "Un giorno all'improvviso" (one sudden day).
 Their chant was adopted by fans of other Italian clubs such as Genoa, Juventus, and Napoli, and then spread to other clubs in Europe such as Atlético Madrid, Rangers and Porto.

-The chant by Porto fans going to a UEFA Europa League match in 2016 against Borussia Dortmund was noticed by Liverpool fans, who created their own version as "Allez Allez Allez".
+The chant by Porto fans going to a UEFA Europa League match in 2016 against Borussia Dortmund was noticed by Liverpool fans Phil Howard and Liam Malone, who created their own version as "Allez Allez Allez".
 Jamie Webster, who heard the chant during Liverpool's match against Porto, then sang and recorded a version.
 It became popular during Liverpool's 2017–18 UEFA Champions League campaign, especially after a win against Manchester City in the quarter final.
 The song reached number 39 on the UK Singles Downloads Chart.
 This version has since been adapted for use by fans of a number of clubs in English football.